andrewjlock/astrix/README.md

 - By default, position is stored as Cartesian ECEF coordinates represented as `(x, y, z)` in metres.
 - Geodetic coordinates are represented as `(latitude, longitude, altitude)`, where latitude and longitude are in degrees and altitude is in metres.

+In addition, all classes in the package are designed to be immutable (for Jax compatibiliy).
+Any method which modifies the state of an object will return a new instance of the object with the modified state (although child objects, such as arrays, may be shared, depending on the operation).

 ## Backend Compatibility - NumPy and Jax